 Iced Tea from Lipton

-Fast forward to present day, and I have had the incredible pleasure of meeting Alex White, the Pure Leaf Tea Master, twice now thanks to my work with Unilever.
+Fast forward to the present day, and I have had the incredible pleasure of meeting Alex White, the Pure Leaf Tea Master, twice now thanks to my work with Unilever.

 His passion for the art and craft of tea making is incredible, and he has truly opened up my eyes to an unlimited world of tea possibilities that go far beyond the traditional black tea.